azharmajeed/analyzer/README.md

 This repository contains reference implementations of various LangChain agents interacted with using Streamlit.
 The main goal of the project is to build a tool that can connect to various data sources(csv/text/api) and generate the query/code needed to fetch the necessary information pertaining to the user's prompt.

+Currently using OpenAI's API and embeddings, will eventually support using Llama models locally.

 ## Setup

 This project uses [Poetry](https://python-poetry.org/) for dependency management.